-How often have you had an idea that will dramatically improve the working environment for you and others, or offer a way to increase your department's efficiency?
+How often over the Covid period have you had an idea that will dramatically improve the working environment for you and others, or offer a way to increase your department's efficiency?
 How do you make it happen?

 You may want to float the idea to colleagues and test the water, but then you’ll need to ‘sell’ it to your boss.
 (After all, if this flash of genius is acted upon you should get the credit.)
 But if you want to impress a busy person, you must first plan your pitch to ensure that the idea takes hold immediately.
 Often pitches flounder due to a lack of preparation, resulting in the boss losing interest and dismissing it as a waste of their time.
 You must first deploy the hook that will grab their attention – and then you can go into more detail.

 So, ask yourself the key question: what one thing is it about your idea that will offer e.g. greater efficiency? a better environment? increased profitability?
 If you put yourself in their shoes, what would you rather hear?

 “Er, Douglas, do you have a minute?
 Just wanted to chat to you about an idea I have.”
 Mm.
 Probably not.
 Or:

 “Hi Adele, I’ve been thinking.
 I have an idea that could improve the department’s efficiency by at least 20%, almost overnight.
 Can I tell you about it?”
 Well, why not?

 Your boss will at least want to know what this idea is before either a) wanting to expand it further or b) dismiss it out of hand.
 Either way, you’ll have created the hook that at least will make them want to hear more.
 You are now into the second phase of your pitch, and if the interest has been developed, you will want to build on that.